Alzheimer’s and Dementia Care Tip: Dealing with Home Confusion

 - Rather than rationalize, validate.
 Reasoning or disagreeing with someone with dementia can actually boost agitation and unrest.
 Even if the senior is in the exact same home she’s resided in for more than thirty years, in her mind, “home” could signify the comfort she felt in her childhood residence with her mom and dad.
 Her feelings of loss are very real, and deserve to be acknowledged.

 - Provide comfort.
 Maintain a calm, soothing tone of voice and body language and stay next to the senior, sharing comfort with a hug, holding hands, or gently touching the person’s arm, if these approaches are helpful.

 - Finally, redirect.
 After you have provided a calming presence and affirmed the senior’s feelings, redirection to a pleasing, enjoyable activity can be helpful.
 Taking a stroll outdoors or in another area of the house, enjoying favorite music, or browsing through photo albums are just a few ideas to try; think about the individual and incorporate what best suits her.

-For more tips on helping to restore peace to a troubled senior with Alzheimer’s or another form of dementia, call on Hired Hands Homecare, the California dementia care experts, at (866) 940-4343.
+For more tips on helping to restore peace to a troubled senior with Alzheimer’s or another form of dementia, call on Hired Hands Homecare at (866) 940-4343 to find out more about our dementia care in Pleasanton, CA and surrounding areas.
 We can help keep seniors safe, enhance socialization, and provide opportunities to strengthen both cognitive and physical wellbeing through services such as: